The Clear Edge

 • Savings: $14,080

-That’s the economics.
-This isn’t a productivity tactic.
-It’s revenue insurance.
+That’s the economics: this isn’t a productivity tactic — it’s revenue insurance.

 Start next Friday.

-FAQ: Monthly Revenue Review System
+FAQ About Implementing The Monthly Revenue Review System At $80K–$120K/Month

 Q: How do I know if I need the Monthly Revenue Review at $80K–$120K/month?